Pancreatic ductal adenocarcinoma

 - cigarette smoking: the strongest environmental risk factor

-- diet rich in animal fats and protein
+- a diet rich in animal fats and protein

 - family history: three or more first-order relatives with pancreatic cancer results in ~20x risk 8